Have you ever bought a product only because you trust the brand? Those are company branding strategies at work.

 You would recognize Nike’s slogan even if there wouldn’t be their logo in the image, right?
 This is what corporate branding is about.

 Retail companies also need branding.
 You can’t beat retail giants, like Amazon, eBay, or Walmart, with an ordinary marketing strategy.
-But you can stand out by building a strong brand.
+But you can stand out by building a strong brand strategy.

 Instead of competing with other mass-market brands, Story has developed a completely new experience for consumers.
 The store changes themes every four to eight weeks completely disrupting the way retail is traditionally experienced.